-Nowell D. Bamberger’s practice focuses on cross-border contentious disputes matters, including litigation and criminal and regulatory investigations.
+Nowell D. Bamberger’s practice focuses on cross-border complex contentious disputes matters, including litigation, complex investigations, and international arbitration.

 Nowell joined the firm in 2008 and became a partner in 2017.
-He has spent extended periods working from the firm’s offices in Hong Kong and London, holds dual U.S. and Italian citizenship, and is qualified in both the U.S. and England and Wales.
+He has spent extended periods working from the firm’s offices in Hong Kong and London, and holds dual U.S. and Italian citizenship.

-The Bank of New York Mellon in class action civil litigation and enforcement actions brought by the New York Attorney General and U.S. Department of Labor related to investments with the Ponzi scheme operated by Bernard L. Madoff Investment Securities LLC.
+The Bank of New York Mellon and various subsidiaries in class action civil litigation and enforcement actions brought by the New York Attorney General and U.S. Department of Labor related to investments with the Ponzi scheme operated by Bernard L. Madoff Investment Securities LLC.

 BHP Billiton and Vale in an investigation into of the collapse of the Fundão tailings dam in the Minas Gerais region of Brazil, reportedly the largest environmental disaster in the history of Brazil.

 HSBC in parallel investigations in the U.S., U.K., Hong Kong and elsewhere concerning interest rate benchmark setting and the global foreign exchange markets.

 A major financial institution in a global criminal investigations by the U.S. DOJ and other authorities into potential bribery and money laundering by Unaoil.

 A major financial institution in a complex confidential investigation before Bank Negara Malaysia Berhad, the Malaysia central bank.

 A major Japanese financial institution in an investigation concerning public corruption before the U.S. Securities & Exchange Commission.

 A European financial institution in an internal investigation and before U.S. regulators in a matter related to swap curve marking.